Nigeria: Military dictatorship and coups

-Third Republic and coups (1992–1998)

-In 1985, Ibrahim Babangida overthrew Buhari in a coup d'état.
-In 1986, Babangida established the Nigerian Political Bureau which made recommendations for the transition to the Third Nigerian Republic.
+The 1983 military coup d'état was coordinated by key officers of the Nigerian military and led to the overthrow of the government and the installation of Major General Muhammadu Buhari as head of state.
+The military coup of Muhammadu Buhari shortly after the regime's re-election in 1984 was generally viewed as a positive development.
+Ibrahim Babangida overthrew Buhari in the coup d'état of 1985.
+Babangida established the Nigerian Political Bureau in 1986 which made recommendations for the transition to the Third Nigerian Republic.
 In 1989, Babangida started making plans for the transition to the Third Nigerian Republic.
-Babangida survived the 1990 Nigerian coup d'état attempt, then postponed a promised return to democracy to 1992.

-He legalized the formation of political parties and formed the two-party system with the Social Democratic Party and National Republican Convention ahead of the 1992 general elections.
-He urged all Nigerians to join either of the parties, which Chief Bola Ige referred to as "two leper hands."
-The two-party state had been a Political Bureau recommendation.
-After a census was conducted, the National Electoral Commission announced on 24 January 1992, that both legislative elections to a bicameral National Assembly and a presidential election would be held later that year.
-The adopted process advocated that any candidate needed to pass through adoption for all elective positions from the local government, state government and federal government.

-The 1993 presidential election held on 12 June, was the first since the military coup of 1983.
+Babangida survived the 1990 Nigerian coup d'état attempt, then postponed a promised return to democracy to 1992.Babangida legalised the formation of political parties and formed the two-party system with the Social Democratic Party and National Republican Convention ahead of the 1992 general elections.
+He urged all Nigerians to join either of the parties, which Chief Bola Ige referred to as "two leper hands".
+The 1993 presidential election held on 12 June was the first since the military coup of 1983.
 The results, though not officially declared by the National Electoral Commission, showed the duo of Moshood Abiola and Baba Gana Kingibe of the Social Democratic Party defeated Bashir Tofa and Sylvester Ugoh of the National Republican Convention by over 2.3 million votes.
 However, Babangida annulled the elections, leading to massive civilian protests that effectively shut down the country for weeks.
-In August 1993, Babangida finally kept his promise to relinquish power to a civilian government but not before appointing Ernest Shonekan head of the interim national government.
+In August 1993, Babangida finally kept his promise to relinquish power to a civilian government but not before appointing Ernest Shonekan head of an interim national government.
 Babangida's regime has been considered the most corrupt and responsible for creating a culture of corruption in Nigeria.

-Shonekan's interim government, the shortest in the political history of the country, was overthrown in a coup d'état of 1993 led by General Sani Abacha, who used military force on a wide scale to suppress the continuing civilian unrest.

-In 1995, the government hanged environmentalist Ken Saro-Wiwa on trumped-up charges in the deaths of four Ogoni elders, which caused Nigerian's suspension from the Commonwealth.
-Lawsuits under the American Alien Tort Statute against Royal Dutch Shell and Brian Anderson, the head of Shell's Nigerian operation, settled out of court with Shell continuing to deny liability.
+Shonekan's interim government, the shortest in the political history of the country, was overthrown in a coup d'état of 1993 led by General Sani Abacha, who used military force on a wide scale to end the crisis of the Third Republic.
+In 1995, Abacha’s regime hanged environmentalist Ken Saro-Wiwa on trumped-up charges in the deaths of four Ogoni elders, which caused Nigerian's suspension from the Commonwealth.
+Lawsuits under the American Alien Tort Statute against Royal Dutch Shell and Brian Anderson, the head of Shell's Nigerian operation, settled out of court.
 Several hundred million dollars in accounts traced to Abacha were discovered in 1999.
 The regime came to an end in 1998 when the dictator died in the villa.
-He looted money to offshore accounts in western European banks and defeated coup plots by arresting and bribing generals and politicians.
+Abacha looted money to offshore accounts in Western European banks and maintained his grip on power through arrests and bribing generals and politicians.
 His successor, General Abdulsalami Abubakar, adopted a new constitution on 5 May 1999, which provided for multiparty elections.